Bacon Aioli

 Oh yes you read that right.
 BACON AIOLI.

-It was our first day in London and after an 8 hour flight, 45 minute ride on the underground, and dragging luggage up several flights of stairs, I was starving.
-As soon as we walked passed Gourmet Burger Kitchen in South Kensington, I knew I was going to chow down on a massive burger that night.
+It was my first day in London and after an 8 hour flight, 45 minute ride on the underground, and dragging luggage up several flights of stairs, I was starving.
+As soon as I walked passed Gourmet Burger Kitchen in South Kensington, I knew I was going to chow down on a massive burger that night.
 That’s where I saw it, in between choosing what kind of fries I wanted, there it was – bacon aioli.

 With that first taste, I was down the rabbit hole and into (yet another) bacon obsession.
 This is my new absolute must-have condiment.
 It’s even better than bacon bits or bacon dust.
 Like ten million billion times better.